This post may contain affiliate links. Please see our disclosure policy.

 Dandelion Jelly

-Whether you want to impress your friends with a homemade gift or simply enjoy the honey-like sweetness on a cold winter day, dandelion jelly is an uplifting, beautiful preserve that captures the essence of the season.
+Whether you’re putting together a homemade gift or just want a jar of honey-like sweetness to open on a cold winter day, dandelion jelly is a cheerful preserve that captures the season.

 What Does Dandelion Jelly Taste Like?